Cultural trends in Florida travel – insights from audience intent analysis

 Though the output can enable easy at a glance prioritisation and portioning of content production around each theme, the method comes into its own when applied across markets.
 Add another 500 terms in for the (European) Spanish market and you can easily make the case that a one-size-fits-all content strategy simply isn’t going to work.

 Placing European Spanish search alongside UK search, the need for a regional focus on Miami – a de-emphasis of Orlando content is particularly apparent.
-You would also think twice about localising UK content based on Florida Keys considering this data.
+You would also think twice about localising UK content based on the Florida Keys considering this data.

 A degree of cultural insight is needed to properly decipher this difference in search intent.
 In this instance, the fact that Miami is the second largest Spanish speaking city in the United States and has a Spanish-language media production centre is a major contributing factor.
 The Spanish market is naturally drawn to a city that speaks their language and is frequently glamourised in its film and television – Miami is a cultural bridge between not only Spain and the US, but with Latin America too.